Clinical Trials in Radiology

 E³ – The Beauty of Basic Knowledge Sessions

 The E³ – Beauty of Basic Knowledge sessions offer participants the chance to refresh their knowledge in fundamental topics of imaging.
 This year, the Beauty of Basic Knowledge sessions focus on sports, hybrid and vascular imaging, allowing anyone from new residents to board-certified radiologists to strengthen their understanding in these essentials of radiology.

 The E³ – Young ECR Programme is tailored for residents, students, radiographers, and trainee radiographers, designed especially to offer a variety of essential knowledge.
 An assortment of sessions is provided to ensure a thorough examination of the topics, including Basic Sessions, Case-Based Diagnosis Training Sessions, Student Sessions, and the Radiology Trainees Forum Programme, including the RTF Highlighted Lectures and the entertaining RTF Quiz.

 The ‘EFRS Meets’ session is organised by the European Federation of Radiographer Societies (EFRS) and provides a platform to introduce and highlight the accomplishments of their member societies in the world of radiography.
 This year’s session features experts from Italy.

 ESR at Work Sessions

 The ESR at Work sessions are organised by bodies of the European Society of Radiology to showcase their current activities.

 ESR Meets Sessions

-The ‘ESR Meets’ sessions are an opportunity for the radiological community to gain a greater insight into the innovations and perspectives of other nations, while also strengthening the bonds between the ESR and its guest societies.
-This year, the ESR is proud to host the countries of Ireland, Canada and Romania.
+The ‘ESR Meets’ sessions are an opportunity for the radiological community to gain a greater insight into the innovations and perspectives of other nations and societies while also strengthening the bonds between the ESR and its guest societies.
+This year, the ESR is proud to host the countries of Italy, Argentina and Singapore.

 EuroSafe Imaging Sessions